 and that death is because of mistake or accident

 This crime is a second degree level felony

 This statute is short and simple.
 However, proving that a crime happened is far from a simple matter.
 Generally, in DWI cases, proving intoxication is the most contested element.
 This will also prove true with Intoxication Manslaughter cases.
 However, several elements can be disputed between the prosecutors and the defense.
 In a DWI case, intoxication is almost always a central issue.
 Another issue that arises is whether someone was operating a motor vehicle.
 However, the issue of operating does not typically arise in Intoxication Manslaughter cases.
 Here are the five elements that must be proven beyond a reasonable doubt to secure a conviction:

-- Causes the Death of a person because of Intoxication
+- Death of a person because of Intoxication

 What is Intoxication?

 Intoxication will almost always be a central issue in an Intoxication Manslaughter case.
 In Texas, intoxication is defined in different ways by the Texas Penal Code, but the definitions are the same for drunk driving as they are for Intoxication Manslaughter.
 There are three ways that the state can prove intoxication beyond a reasonable doubt to try and secure a conviction.
 Here is the definition of intoxication from Chapter 49:

 - losing normal use of mental faculties or physical faculties because of alcohol or drug or a controlled substances or because of a combo or both drugs or alcohol